juberiya1ajaz/Deep-Dive_hacks/README.md

 ## 💻 What it does

-Our web app "APP NAME" is built with features:
+Our web app DeepSeaSider is built with features:

 - Learn about various clean-up drives and register to volunteer in them.
 - Read blogs about the importance of keeping seas clean and buying items in our store to support the cause.